Some Iraqis ditch fight against Islamic State for life in Europe

 Though Iraqis have been fleeing poor government, violence and economic hardship for decades, recent policy shifts in Europe have presented a fresh opportunity to escape.

-Looking on this summer as refugees from neighboring Syria received a warm reception in Europe, many decided to leave at short notice, using Facebook and other social media to plan their trips.
+Looking on this summer as refugees from neighbouring Syria received a warm reception in Europe, many decided to leave at short notice, using Facebook and other social media to plan their trips.

 The United Nations estimates hundreds of thousands more could leave Iraq in the coming months.